 Additionally, the app provides news alerts that might affect your stocks.
 You’ll even have complete control over the number of notifications you receive, and the app provides support for dark mode.

-In order to get full access to the features, you’ll have to pay a one-time $8.99 fee.
+You’ll have to pay a one-time $8.99 fee to get full access to the features.
 You also have the option to remove ads for $2.99.

 If you have a portfolio with both active and passive components, Finbox is an option that offers diverse tools to suit your needs.